codewhitesec/qubes-keepass/README.md

 timeout = 5
 ```

+#### Credential Specific Options

-The `timeout` key specifies a credential specific timeout for the credential.
-The `qubes` key specifies an allow list of qubes for
+* `timeout` - specifies a credential specific timeout before the clipboard gets cleared after the credential was copied.
-the credential.
-In the example above, the credential will only be listed when you are currently copying into the `work` or `personal`
+* `qubes` - specifies an allow list of qubes for the credential.
+The credential can only be copied into the specified qubes.

-Qube.
-When copying in other Qubes, the credential is not shown and not allowed to be copied.
-If you want to hide a credential from
-*qubes-keepass*, just restrict it to a non existing Qube name like `qubes = None`.
+#### Global Options

+* `regex` - treat specified qube names like regular expressions.
+This also applies to credential specific options
+* `timeout` - default timeout the clipboard gets cleared after a credential was copied
-You can also restrict a Qube to only use credentials that are explicitly defined for this Qube.
-Just add the desired Qubes to the
+* `restricted` - qubes listed in this configuration can only obtain credentials that are explicitly configured for them
-`restricted` variable within `qubes-keepass.py`.
-When copying to these Qubes, only credentials are displayed that have the corresponding
-Qube name explicitly configured in their `QubesKeepass` section.

-The `unrestricted` option in `qubes-keepass.py` is mutually exclusive to `restricted` and does exactly the opposite.
-When configuring Qube
-names for this option, all other Qubes except the specified one are treated as *restricted*.
+* `unrestricted` - when this configuration is not empty, all other qubes are treated as listed as restricted

-When `regex` in `qubes-keepass.py` is set to true, all Qube name definitions are treated as regular expressions.
-This affects all definitions
-within the `restricted` and `unrestricted` parameter as well as all Qube definitions within *KeePass* credentials.
+#### Theme

 If you want to setup the custom theme displayed within this README file, just copy the [qubes-keepass.rasi](/theme/qubes-keepass.rasi) theme
-and the associated [background image](/theme/background.png) to your `~/.config/rofi` folder and add `-theme qubes-keepass` to the `rofi_options`
+and the associated [background image](/theme/background.png) to your `~/.config/rofi` folder and add `-theme qubes-keepass` to the `rofi.options`
-variable in `qubes-keepass.py`.
+section in your `qubes-keepass.ini`

 ### FAQ